 Corrosion can also occur when the concrete pH around the steel drops due to exposure to atmospheric carbon dioxide, a process known as carbonation.
 Over time, the zone of reduced pH reaches the steel allowing for corrosion to initiate.

 The repair and preservation of concrete structures is not only cost effective but environmentally beneficial.
 For example, 1 ton of cement production produces approximately 1 ton of carbon dioxide.
 Together, we can reduce the negative impact of concrete on the environment by building more durable structures and preserving existing structures whenever possible.

 Electrochemical methods such as cathodic protection are an important tool to enhance the durability of structures.
 Cathodic protection systems provide a small electrical current to the embedded steel to prevent or control active corrosion.
 There are many types of cathodic protection systems with various advantages and limitations.

-Vector Corrosion Services is your partner in corrosion and concrete preservation.
+VCS is your partner in corrosion and concrete preservation.
 Our experienced staff will assess the problems and provide repair and protection options that fit your service life objectives and budget.